-ICON committees should include five faculty members, including two faculty members from outside the student's home department and disciplinary perspective.
-Students with co-advisors should count each advisor individually (i.e., students with co-advisors still only need a total of five members on their committee).
-Though we expect many of the student's committee members to be affiliated with ICON, the student must designate one member as the "ICON Representative."
-Students should plan to select their ICON Representative as soon as possible after confirming their major advisor.
-The ICON Representative should do more than simply review documents after they are completed; instead, they should actively work with the student and Advisor in a way they all see fit to achieve the integrative component of the research.
+Though we expect many of the advisory committee members to be affiliated with ICON, the student must designate one member as the "ICON Representative."
+Students should plan to select their ICON Representative as soon as possible after confirming their advisor.
+The ICON Representative should do more than simply review documents after they are completed; instead, they should actively work with the student and advisor in a way they all see fit to achieve the integrative component of the research.
 ICON Representatives should play a role in coursework selection, committee constitution, pre-proposal development, proposal writing, comprehensive exams, and dissertation writing.
-A student's Advisor cannot serve as his/her ICON Representative.
+A student's advisor cannot serve as their ICON Representative.
 Please refer to Appendix B: ICON Representative Policy for more details.

-Expectations of the Advisor in relation to ICON Representative
+Expectations of the Advisor in Relation to the ICON Representative